 Hedge Fund Decomposition with Traditional and Alternative Investment Strategies

-During 2008 financial crisis institutional investors such as pension funds, insurance companies, banks suffered large losses.
-Hedge fund also failed to provided uncorrelated to market returns at the time they were most needed.
-It has been over 10 years since financial crisis and the natural questions is whether financial industry well-equipped today should another crisis hit.
-With inherent complexity of financial products, it is challenging yet essential to effectively monitor the underlying risks of a portfolio.
-The motivation of this work is to create a simple tool that decomposes portfolio returns into investment strategies and with its help attempt to explain returns of hedge funds.
-The prototype of portfolio decomposition tool can be found on ShinyApps.io, also the source code can be downloaded from GitHub.
+During the 2008 financial crisis, institutional investors such as pension funds, insurance companies and banks suffered large losses.
+Hedge funds in particular had failed to provide financial strategies and returns uncorrelated to markets at a time when they were most needed.
+Over 10 years since then, the natural question remains whether the financial industry is well-equipped for another crisis.
+The inherent complexity of financial products makes it challenging to effectively monitor the underlying risks of a portfolio, yet it is an essential task.
+In that spirit, we aim to create a simple tool that decomposes portfolio returns into investment strategies and explains the returns of hedge funds.
+The prototype of this tool can be found on ShinyApps.io, and the source code on GitHub.

-As a set of factors, we apply traditional and alternative investment strategies across multiple asset classes (equities, fixed income, FX, commodities, and volatility).
-Traditional strategies are defined as long-only investments (such as S&P500, US 10-year sovereign bond, etc.) and alternative strategies are defined as long/short investment strategies.
-The alternative strategies are divided into groups of Carry, Value and Momentum investment styles.
-Carry is earned when holding a high yielding asset and financing it with a low yielding asset, Value is associated with buying an undervalued and selling an overvalued asset based on a certain fair value matric.
-Momentum involves buying assets that appreciated and selling assets that depreciated over a certain time horizon (e.g. 12-month).
+We apply traditional and alternative investment strategies across multiple asset classes: equities, fixed income, FX, commodities, and volatility.
+Traditional strategies are defined as long-only investments (as involving the S&P500, US 10-year sovereign bonds, and so on), while alternative strategies are defined as a combination of long and short positions.
+The alternative strategies are further sub-divided into carry, value and momentum investment styles.
+Carry is earned when holding a high-yielding asset and financing it with a low-yielding asset.
+Value is associated with buying undervalued assets and selling overvalued assets based off a predefined fair value metric.
+Momentum involves buying assets that appreciate, and selling assets that depreciate, over a specified time horizon (e.g. 12-month).

 Hedge funds currently account for nearly $3 trillion in assets globally.
-They can be classified into equity long/short, event driven, global macro, relative value styles.
-In the analysis, we use Credit Suisse hedge fund indices that aggregate performance of underlying monthly hedge fund returns inside of each group.
-Also, we study returns of Credit Suisse Liquid Alternative Beta indices, which have daily returns.
+They can be classified into four different styles: equity long/short, event-driven, global macro, and relative value.
+In this analysis, we use Credit Suisse hedge fund indices that aggregate performances of underlying monthly hedge fund returns within each style.
+We also study the daily returns of the Credit Suisse Liquid Alternative Beta indices.

-Similar to ingredients in a recipe, hedge funds can also be broken down into its building blocks - underlying investment strategies.
-Portfolio Decomposition tab determines traditional and alternative investment strategies the portfolio is composed of and percentage allocations to them.
-Chart below shows an example of factor exposures generated by the app for one of the hedge fund indices .
+As with recipes and their ingredients, hedge funds can be broken down into the building blocks of their underlying investment strategies.
+The portfolio decomposition tab in our app partitions the traditional and alternative investment strategies of each portfolio and allocates percentages to them.
+The chart below shows one example of factor exposures generated by the app for a Credit Suisse Lab daily hedge fund index.

-Variance decomposition chart illustrates percentages of portfolio risk explained by each strategy and the remaining (idiosyncratic) component that cannot be attributed to considered factors.
+The variance decomposition chart shows the percentages of portfolio risk attributed to each strategy and a remaining (idiosyncratic) component that cannot be explained by our factors.